prophesee-ai/prophesee-automotive-dataset-toolbox/README.md

 If you install the [API from COCO](https://github.com/cocodataset/cocoapi) you can use the provided helper function in `metrics` to get mean average precision metrics.
-This is an usage example if you saved your detection results in the same format as the Ground Truth:
+This is a usage example if you saved your detection results in the same format as the Ground Truth:
 ```python
 import numpy as np
 from src.metrics.coco_eval import evaluate_detection